 The waves of Bonil’s persecution by the government will be felt beyond Ecuador because the case has two aspects that apply in other places.
 The initial accusation against the cartoonist alleged racial discrimination because the Congressman Augustín Delgado is Afro-Ecuadorian.
 Even though Bonil did not make any allusion to the skin color of the subject, the government and some anti-racist organizations have done so in their complaints.
 The artist publicly reiterated that that had not been his intention and apologized this interpretation of his cartoon.
 In the end, the charge he faced was for “socioeconomic discrimination” (though, once again, the drawing was about a congressman carrying out his post).
 All of which revives the debate between the balance between the important anti-discrimination laws and its risks for freedom of expression in Latin America.
 In the end, Supercom ordered Bonil’s newspaper, El Universo, to publish an apology in its website’s header within 72 hours and to keep it there for a week.
 Criminal prosecution will soon follow.

 Only a few weeks after the terrorist attack against Charlie Hebdo in Paris, the Bonil case reminds us that the threats against satire and freedom of expression do not only come in the form of violence.
 It should come to no surprise that the Ecuadorian government decided to delay the hearing against Bonil, initially set for the 16th of January, when #JeSuisCharlie became a global sensation.
 That’s why Bonil has appeared in public holding a giant pencil while #YoSoyBonil trends in social networks in Ecuador.

-*César Rodríguez Garavito is international director of the Center for the Study of Law, Justice and Society (Dejusticia).
+*César Rodríguez Garavito is international director of the Center for Law, Justice and Society (Dejusticia).